Key Policies for CS Graduates

 - o The other must be from a computer science faculty member here at UC Davis.

 If accepted into the double major, students must complete all degree requirements for the M.S. degree.
 You may review the MS degree requirements on our M.S.
 Degree webpage.
-Up to 12-units (3 courses) may be counted towards both the current degree, and the M.S. in Computer Science degree requirements. - PTA Process and Expectations
+Up to 12-units (3 courses) may be counted towards both the current degree, and the M.S. in Computer Science degree requirements.- MS-to-PhD Transfer Expectations and Process (Current GGCS MS Students)

 Expectations: